aleckirkley/scaling-detectability/README.md

 > A. Kirkley, *Detectability limits of scaling laws* (2026).

-`example.ipynb` runs the subgroup analysis of the paper on the mammalian metabolic data (Fig. 2(b), SM Sec.
-C.2): common exponent, per-order exponents and prefactors with their errors, and the excess-scatter test against the resolution limits.
-It needs only numpy, pandas and scipy.
+`example.ipynb` runs the subgroup analysis of the paper on the mammalian metabolic data, illustrating the pipeline.

 ## Data